Key Takeaways

 Real-time stock accuracy and order orchestration

 Without real-time stock accuracy across channels, omnichannel promises quickly fall apart.
-If your website says an item is available locally, but the shelf is empty when the customer arrives, you have likely lost that customer forever.
+If your website says an item is available locally but the shelf is empty when the customer arrives, you have likely lost that customer forever.
 Centralized order orchestration ensures that inventory is deducted globally the moment a transaction occurs anywhere in your ecosystem.

 BOPIS, curbside pickup, ship-from-store, endless aisle, and BORIS